William Caldwell (ranger): Marriage and family

 In 1783, Caldwell married Suzanne Baby, daughter of Jacques Baby dit Dupéront and Susanne Réaume dit La Croix.
 Together they had eight children: five sons and three daughters.
 William, Thomas and Francis served in the Essex Militia and Caldwell's Rangers during the War of 1812 and saw action at the Battle of Frenchtown, the Siege of Fort Meigs, the Battle of the Thames, and the Battle of Longwoods.
 Francis later became a businessman and political figure in Upper Canada.

-While based at Fort Niagara during the Revolutionary War, Caldwell had enjoyed a relationship with a Mohawk woman whose name is unknown but was the daughter of minor Mohawk chieftain Rising Sun.
+While based at Fort Niagara during the Revolutionary War, Caldwell had a relationship with a Mohawk woman whose name is unknown but was the daughter of a minor Mohawk chief Rising Sun.
 Their son Billy was born c.
 1780 in the vicinity of Fort Niagara where many of the Mohawk had taken refuge.
 The boy spent his childhood with the Mohawks near Niagara and later on the Grand River where many of the Mohawk settled after the war.
 In 1789, Caldwell brought Billy into his family and arranged for his formal education.
 Billy served as a captain in the British Indian Department during the War of 1812 and was severely wounded at the Battle of Frenchtown while attempting to rescue an injured American officer.
 He later acted as an intermediary during negotiations with the Potawatomis, Odawa, and Ojibwe that led in 1833 to the cession of their lands in Illinois and Wisconsin and their removal west of the Mississippi River.

 William Caldwell died on 20 February 1822 in Amherstburg, Upper Canada.